 - Over time, all bypass pruners will loosen and form a gap between the blades.
 This is normal.
 A quick tightening of the hinge screw will help ensure a clean cut.

 - The cutting blade will dull over time making it harder to cut.
 Having a fine-toothed metal file available can help ensure your blade stays sharp between uses.
-Learning to sharpen a blade at home will save you money in the long run.
+Learning how to sharpen pruning shears at home will save you money in the long run.

 - Pruners should always be wiped down before storage to remove any sap, dampness or debris that could cause rust or gum the hinge.
 A quick spray of WD-40 or a wipe-down with a rag and some mineral oil will greatly extend the life of your pruners.